 Add luma and chroma offsets for HDR/WCG content.
 Input video should be 10 bit 4:2:0.
 Applicable for HDR content.
+It is recommended that AQ-mode be enabled along with this feature.
 Default disabled.
-Experimental Feature

 --dhdr10-info <filename>

 Inserts tone mapping information as an SEI message.
 It takes as input, the path to the JSON file containing the Creative Intent Metadata to be encoded as Dynamic Tone Mapping into the bitstream.